paulmelis/nano-tools/readme.md

   1. It is safer to work on a separate copy of the wallet/node database, in case anything goes wrong when working with the data.
   2. SQL is a very powerful language for querying.
-Also, LMDB does not offer indexing of the data, leading to potentially slow queries.
+Also, LMDB does not offer automatic indexing of the data, leading to potentially slow queries.
   3. An LMDB database only contains key-value pairs, that need to be decoded into separate fields.
 In contrast, a SQL table contains columns, one per field, for easier querying.